creativescala/doodle/README.md

 # Documentation

+[Documentation](https://www.creativescala.org/doodle/) is still a work-in-progress.

-[Creative Scala][creativescala] is currently the main documentation for Doodle.
+[Creative Scala][creativescala] provides another source of documentation for Doodle.
 Creative Scala is a free introductory Scala ebook.
-Follow the link to download your copy from our web site.

 [creativescala]: http://creativescala.org/

 Below we have a few tips to get you started.

 ## Getting Started from SBT

+If you downloaded Doodle, rather than adding it to an existing Scala project, you can play around with it as follows.

 1. Start SBT: